Home Makeover Tips: Project Ideas for Weekend Warriors

 If you've been itching to tackle a home improvement project during an upcoming weekend, you're not alone.
 Thirty-eight percent of homeowners recently completed a project on their own, with another 13 percent contributing some DIY labor, notes the National Association of REALTORS' (NAR) 2015 Remodeling Impact Report.

 While saving money is a priority for many, this should also be considered when looking for the best way to fund home improvement projects.
-For instance, using the equity in your home with a Home Equity Line of Credit can be a smart option, in the sense that home equity rates can be lower than credit card or other loan rates, plus interest paid may be tax deductible.
+For instance, using the equity in your home with a Home Equity Line of Credit can be a smart option, in the sense that home equity rates can be lower than credit card or other loan rates, plus interest paid may be tax deductible for home improvements.

 "It empowers them a lot," says Danny Lipford, host of "Today's Homeowner with Danny Lipford" and a council member.